Product Strategy: How to Find Product/Market Fit

 After you’ve done a strategy, you can create a product roadmap

 As soon as you have a vision and a strategy, you should finally get to outlining the roadmap.
-Then you can start with tactics.
+Then you can start with tactics and actual product development process.

 Here’s us explaining how everything works together in a video: